 About the CLI

-How to access the CLI
+Access the CLI

-To access Splunk CLI, you need either:
+To access the Splunk platform CLI, you need:

-$SPLUNK_HOME/bin to your shell's path.
+$SPLUNK_HOME/bin, to your shell path.

 # export SPLUNK_HOME=/opt/splunk # export PATH=$SPLUNK_HOME/bin:$PATH